kklmn/ArdquariumPi/docs/index.md

 ### Phone app in MIT App Inventor

-Tested only in Android but probably is also usable in iOS.
-Import the source from "MIT app inventor", a block diagram is also given in a png file.
-Build it, load to the phone and use it.
+A block diagram of the app can be seen as a png file.
+Tested only in Android but can be built also in iOS.
+Import the source to "MIT app inventor", build it, load to yuor phone and sart it.
+Press 'Scan'.
+When it finds 'MNSoft-xx', press 'Stop Scan', select the device and press 'Connect'.
+Give your phone number to send alarm texts to.